mshumayl/shumayldotcom/posts/dockerizing-t3-postgres.md

    }
    ```
    This script performs the database schema migrations, generate Prisma client, and runs the application server.
-2. We exposed port 22 for SSH purposes.
-This is for future convenience should you need to peek into the container filesystem.

 By running the schema migrations on container start, we can ensure that the database is reachable from the application container and has a consistent state with Prisma's shadow database.
 The schema migrations are done based on your T3 project's [`prisma/schema.prisma` file](https://www.shumayl.com/post/dockerizing-t3-postgres) and the migration history in `prisma/migrations`.